HR analytics is the practice of using data to inform HR decision-making.

 The bottom line of using HR analytics to improve the employee experience

 While HR analytics can be a powerful tool for businesses to prioritise employee experience and improve overall organisational performance, it is also not the be-all and end-all of how organisations should approach the needs of their employees.
-Data can be used to identify areas where employee experience may be lacking and to make informed decisions about where to focus their efforts.

 There is still a human aspect to understanding employees through traditional methods like listening and reaching out to them to understand strategies to improve their organisation.